You found our list of the best employee recognition program ideas.

 Creating a wall of fame where you recognize employees for their excellent work is among the best top performer recognition program ideas.
 Simply create a board where you post top achievements alongside pictures.
 Introducing a wall of fame is an inexpensive and thoughtful way to boost employee morale.
 You can dedicate an area that is easily accessible to other workers and customers.

-Check out more office bulletin board ideas.
+Check out these employee recognition board ideas.

 3. Birthday celebrations